addyosmani/backbone-fundamentals/README.md

 console.log(myAttributes);
 ```

-Note: It is best practice to use Model.set() or direct instantiation to set the values of a model's attributes.
-Accessing Model.attributes directly is fine for reading or cloning data, but ideally shouldn't be used for attribute manipulation.
+It is best practice to use Model.set() or direct instantiation to set the values of a model's attributes.

-Finally, if you would like to copy a model's attributes for JSON stringification (e.g. for serialization prior to being passed to a view), this can be achieved using Model.toJSON():
+Accessing <code>Model.attributes</code> directly is generally discouraged.
+Instead, should you need to read or clone data, <code>Model.toJSON()<code> is recommended for this purpose.
+If you would like to access or copy a model's attributes for purposes such as JSON stringification (e.g. for serialization prior to being passed to a view), this can be achieved using Model.toJSON():

 ```javascript
 var myAttributes = myPhoto.toJSON();